StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 I then return the cards with the most similar relative apparitions (defined by Euclidian distance).

-If you’re a Magic: The Gathering player, try out this code and see the results, it makes pretty good (though kinda conservative) recommendations!
+If you’re a Magic: The Gathering player, try out this code and see the results.
+It makes reasonably good (though kind of conservative) recommendations.

 ## Conclusion